-In this section, we evaluate the deception reasoning performance of different LLMs.
-Specifically, we select mainstream LLMs, such as Llama2-70B (Touvron et al., 2023) and WizardLM-13B (Xu et al., 2023).
-Since our dataset is in Chinese, we also select some LLMs that perform well in Chinese, including Qwen-14B (Bai et al., 2023), ChatGLM2-6B (Du et al., 2021), and Baichuan2-13B (Yang et al., 2023).
-Experimental results are shown in Table 3.
-We observe that existing LLMs can deal with deception reasoning to some extent, among which Qwen2 performs the best.
-Meanwhile, we can also see the development of Chinese LLMs.
-For example, Owen2 is better than Owen and ERINE4.0 is better than ERINE3.5.
-These results demonstrate the progress of LLMs in reasoning ability.
+This section evaluates the deception reasoning performance of different LLMs.
+Besides mainstream LLMs such as WizardLM-13B (Xu et al., 2023), we also select LLMs that perform well in Chinese.
+During inference, we input basic facts, synthetic dialogue, and potential lies, and ask LLMs to analyze why this sentence might be a lie.
+In both automatic and manual evaluation, we use the prompts in Tables $1 \sim 4$ (see Appendix) and experimental results are shown in Table 3.
+We observe that existing LLMs can deal with deception reasoning to some extent.
+Meanwhile, we can see the progress of Chinese LLMs in reasoning ability.
+For example, Qwen2 is better than Qwen and ERINE4.0 is better than ERINE3.5.
+Furthermore, Table 3 shows the PCC scores between automatic and manual evaluation results.
+We observe that manual evaluation results have relatively high similarities with automatic evaluation results, proving the reliability of our automatic evaluation strategy.